Parliament Role Play and VCE Role Play

 - has a rich and colourful history.

-Bookings can be made for non-sitting days at 9.30 am, 11.30 am or 1.30 pm.
+Bookings can be made for non-sitting week Tuesdays and Thursdays at 9.30 am or 1.30 pm.
 The visit will last for approximately 1.5 hours and includes a guided tour of the building.

 To check for available times see the Booking Availability.